EmbedITCZ/jbehave-support/jbehave-support-core/docs/General.md

-`SIZE_LT` - Size of collection is lower than expected value `SIZE_GT` - Size of collection is greater than expected value `REGEX_MATCH` - Matches String using regular expression `REGEX_FIND` - Check if regular expression match any part of given value
+`SIZE_LT` - Size of collection is lower than expected value `SIZE_GT` - Size of collection is greater than expected value `REGEX_MATCH` - Matches String using regular expression `REGEX_FIND` - Check if regular expression matches any part of given value

 The following sample step compares data from a ClientResponse from MYAPP against values in test context using operators.